So, you’ve brought targeted traffic to your website, and that’s perfect. But, do you know how to drive the users towards your CTA (Call-to-action)?

 Define the Touchpoints

-The actions that your target customers make when they engage with your company could be from a Google search to clicking a link in an email newsletter or a social media post.
+The actions that your target customers take when they engage with your company could be from a Google search to clicking a link in an email newsletter or a social media post.
 Each of these actions is driven by emotions.
 This motive can be their pain point, the problem that they want to solve with your help!

 Fix the Obstacles

 For example, some users might complain about a certain feature, and if that happens frequently, you need to do something about it.
-The end objective of your pages should always be to push prospects down the funnel and convert them.
+The end objective of your pages should always be to drive prospects down the funnel and convert them.
 Ultimately, you should always aim to convert your web visitors, and every retouch on your pages should facilitate that goal.